Vocal music and collaborative piano

 Brandt Margareta, voice

-Ekman Kaj, accompagniment
+Ekman Kaj, accompagniment and piano for singers

 Elorinne Jorma, voice